 Coming into Enniscorthy, I stopped at a Maxol garage for a protein bar and Muller rice. and sat outside by the blocks of turf to get ready for the last 150 km.
 The night closed in and with it, dark clouds and a gusty wind.
 I pulled out the arm and leg warmers and zipped up the windbreaker.
 There would be a headwind on the way back, but at this point rain and cold would be hard to take.
 I stood there for a while blankly staring out at a forecourt full of shouty teenagers in cars, revving and beeping at each other and felt slightly nauseous.
-It was hard to keep a point of reference and to stay focused and I briefly wondered what the hell I was doing.
+It was hard to keep a point of reference and stay focused , and I briefly wondered what the hell I was doing.
 I thought of work on Tuesday.
 What would I say I was doing over the weekend?
-Some of my colleagues arrive in after an 8 km commute like they have just trekked across the Arctic.
-Hmm, I would say nothing at the water-cooler.
+Some of my colleagues would arrive in after an 8 km commute, like they had just trekked across the Arctic.
+Hmm......
+I would say nothing by the water-cooler.
 After refueling and re-hydrating I felt better, and saddled up to roll out towards Bunclody.
-The rain soon stopped, the wind died down and as the traffic eased off.
-I developed a steady pace and pressed on purposefully into the enveloping darkness.
+The rain soon stopped, the wind died down and as the traffic eased off I developed a steady pace pressing on with greater purpose into the enveloping darkness.

 A big thanks to Marcello for the organisation, tasty food, hospitality and encouragement.
 To Anna, for giving up her spare time to pander to a bunch of crazy riders, to all the other volunteers, to the participants for the company and camaraderie and to the senior club riders who mentored a rookie randonneur..... chapeau to one and all.